Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Results

 \subsection{Effectiveness of NavigationEventMonitor}

 The \textit{NavigationEventMonitor} demonstrated high accuracy in assessing the relevance of notifications to the robot's navigation tasks.
 Out of 20 notifications (10 navigation relevant, 10 irrelevant), the LLM correctly identified whether each notification was relevant to robot navigation.
+Additionally, the model successfully identified and resolved all 20 outdated notifications by deleting out of date events.

-Across 37 trials, 95 path approval requests were sent: 57 of 61 valid paths were approved (with is\_valid set to 'true' or the areas to avoid not in the path), and all 34 invalid paths were correctly flagged by setting is\_valid to false.
-However, 14 requests out of 95, the responses were semantically correct but deviated from the specified output format, such as returning 'B sector' or a room number instead of the exact area name.
+The path validation results are summarized in Table \ref{table:deepseek} and evaluated by hand in terms of accuracy, recall, and false positive rate.
+Across 37 trials, 95 path approval requests were sent to ChatGPT-4o: 57 of 61 valid paths were approved (with is\_valid set to 'true' or the areas to avoid not in the path), and all 34 invalid paths were correctly flagged by setting is\_valid to false.
+However, 14 requests out of 95, the responses were semantically correct but deviated from the specified output format, such as returning `B sector' or a room number instead of the exact area name, such that our navigation module could not parse them correctly.
+For DeepSeek-V3, 40 path approval requests were sent, evenly split between valid and invalid paths.
+All responses adhered strictly to the required output format.
+The findings highlight the high performance of both models in path assessment, confirming their practical utility in real-world applications.